Share:

 Symptoms of claw toe include an upward extension from the joints at the ball of the foot and downward flexion at the middle joints toward the sole of your shoe.
 Claw toe comes in the shape of a bridge or a hump.

 Early on, claw toe resembles a flexible hammertoe (see more below).
 However, over time, claw toes can stiffen.
 It’s important to address claw toe early to reverse the deformity.
 One such treatment is a splint or tape to hold your toes in the correct position.
+You can also try a silicone toe crutch.

 Finding shoes that fit correctly is also a key preventative measure.
 You’ll notice through this article that many toe conditions can be prevented by wearing Proper Footwear.
 Additionally, you can use your hands to stretch and straighten your toes, and perform exercises including picking up marbles or a towel to strengthen local ligaments and tendons.